Anti-D (song)

 "Anti-D" is a single by English rock band The Wombats.
 The single was released in the UK on 11 April 2011 as a digital download on their official site and 10 April on iTunes, including three B-sides: "I'm a Robot Like You", "Dear Hamburg", and "Wonderful Distraction".
 It is the third single from the album This Modern Glitch, following "Tokyo (Vampires & Wolves)" and "Jump Into the Fog".

 BBC Radio 1 DJ Zane Lowe made "Anti-D" his "Hottest Record in the World" on 21 February 2011.
 To celebrate Record Store Day, an exclusive "Anti-D" single, with different album art, was released.

 Conception

 The song, written by frontman Matthew Murphy, tells the story of his addiction to anti-depressants, which he had been taking to combat his anxiety and which he said made him "a mess".
-He claims that the main reason he felt he had to come off the pills was the fact that he was gaining weight, which inspires the line, "Then there's the extra two stone that's our only guarantee."
+He claims that the main reason he felt he had to come off the pills was that he was gaining weight, which inspires the line, "Then there's the extra two stone that's our only guarantee."